 A lot of this depends on how your jeans are hemmed, but here are a few pointers:

-- A more traditional, structured shoe like a pointed toe pump will almost always elevate a denim look.
+- A more traditional, structured shoe like a pointed toe pump will almost always elevate a denim look (see our favorites below!)

 - The wider your pants’ ankles are (bootcut, baby bootcut, etc) the more pointed your shoe needs to be — but shoes with rounder toes can even look better with skinny jeans and the like.

-- You don’t need heels — if you’re more of a flats person, look for either a teeny tiny kitten heel (found with shoes like the Stuart Weitzman Poco) or a pointed-toe flat, like the trendy Nicholas Kirkwood loafers.
+- You don’t need heels — if you’re more of a flats person, look for either a teeny tiny kitten heel or a pointed-toe flat (see some of our favorites below)

 - When in doubt, go for a dark rinse denim with little to no distressing — rips are not appropriate for most offices.